 UPDATE: What about dual citizens of the seven countries who want to enter the U.S.?
 Does this Executive Order apply to dual nationals of the seven countries who want to enter the U.S.?
 If they apply for entry based on their citizenship from one of the countries NOT on the list, will they be allowed entry?

--- According to the CBP website, "Yes, but travelers are being treated according to the travel document they present.
+-- According to the CBP website (link removed, page inactive), "Yes, but travelers are being treated according to the travel document they present.
 For example, if they present a Canadian passport, that is how they are processed for entry."